What is erectile dysfunction?

 - Relationship with current and past partners

 Your doctor will check your overall health and physical condition, looking for signs of problems with your circulatory, nervous and endocrine systems.
-This includes checking your blood pressure, penis and testicles, and you also may need to have a rectal exam to check the prostate.
+This includes checking your blood pressure, penis and testicles, and possibly a rectal exam to check the prostate.
 These tests are not painful and may provide valuable information about the cause of ED.
 Most patients do not require extensive testing before beginning treatment.

 The choice of testing and treatment depends on the goals of the individual.
 If erection returns with simple treatment such as oral medication and the patient is satisfied, no further diagnosis and treatment are necessary.
 If the initial treatment response is inadequate or the patient is not satisfied, then further steps may be taken.
 In general, as more invasive treatment options are chosen, testing may become more complex.

-The first line of therapy for uncomplicated ED is use of oral medications known as phosphodiesterase-5 inhibitors (PDE-5): sildenafil citrate (Viagra®), vardenafil HCl (Levitra®) or tadalafil (Cialis®).
+The first line of therapy for uncomplicated ED is the use of oral medications known as phosphodiesterase-5 inhibitors (PDE-5), such as sildenafil citrate (Viagra®), vardenafil HCl (Levitra®) or tadalafil (Cialis®).

 The side effects of PDE-5 inhibitors are mild and usually transient, decreasing in intensity with continued use.
 The most common side effects are headache, stuffy nose, flushing and muscle aches.
 In rare cases, sildenafil can cause temporary blue-green shading of vision.
 There is no long-term risk, and the problem decreases as the amount of the drug in the body decreases.
 It is important to follow the medication instructions in order to get the best results.
 Tests have shown 40 percent of men who do not respond to sildenafil will respond when they receive proper instruction on the medication’s use.